Dynamic Neural Curiosity Enhances Learning Flexibility for Autonomous Goal Discovery: Results

 \subsection{Tonic and phasic activation}

-The slow boost component is the core of the tonic and phasic activation within the Locus Coeruleus model.
-In Figure \ref{fig:tonic}, we monitored the activations within the tonic and phasic NF.
+The slow boost component is the core of tonic and phasic activation within the Locus Coeruleus model.
+In Figure \ref{fig:tonic}, we monitored activations within the tonic and phasic NF.
 During exploration, the tonic activation remains sustained as long as the robot is not habituated to the object.
-Once the learning begins, the slow boost component periodically reset and delivers excitation to the tonic and phasic NF.
-The rate at which the boost reset depends on the persistence mechanism.
-In accordance with previous research \cite{sales_locus_2019} who suggests that the error prediction contributes to the phasic activation within the LC, our model propose an indirect contribution of the error through the persistence mechanism.
+After learning begins, the slow boost component is periodically reset and provides excitation to the tonic and phasic NF.
+The boost reset rate depends on the persistence mechanism.
+Our model proposes an indirect contribution of the error through the persistence mechanism.
 Indeed, the persistence architecture modulates these periods depending on the goal error (see Appendix \ref{app:persistence}, Figures \ref{fig:sim_persist} and \ref{fig:sim_long_persist} - bottom row).
-If the error of a goal is significant, the period between two selections is lasting longer.
-At the first goal selection for the baseline experiment, the boost delivers excitation for 16 seconds before dropping down.
-At the end of learning the same skill, the boost provides excitation for 6.5 seconds.
+When the error of a goal is substantial, the interval between successive selections increases.
+In the first goal selection for the baseline experiment, the boost delivers excitation for 16 seconds before dropping down.
+At the end of learning the same goal, the boost provides excitation for 6.5 seconds.
 The transient action MT node also influences the period of boost activation.
-The $\tau_+$ parameter and the frequency of selecting a goal are inversely related.
-If $\tau_+$ is large, then the goal selection happens less often.
-In our model, the phasic activation within LC is the consequence of the goal selection for learning.
+The parameter $\tau_+$ and the frequency of selecting a goal are inversely related.
+If $\tau_+$ is large, then the selection of goals occurs less often.
+Moreover, error inhibition leads to more frequent disengagement if there is no learning progress.
+In our model, the phasic activation of LC results from the goal selection process and the frequency with which the robot switches the learning between different goals.